Habit Tracker vs To-Do List: Which Do You Actually Need?

 The core difference

 The clearest way to understand the difference: a to-do list tracks tasks you need to complete once.
-A habit tracker tracks behaviours you want to repeat every day.
+A habit tracker tracks behaviors you want to repeat on a schedule.

 "Submit the quarterly report" goes on a to-do list.
 Once it's done, you cross it off and never see it again.
-"Read for 30 minutes" goes in a habit tracker.
-You'll do it again tomorrow, and the day after, and the day after that — and the tracker helps you build the consistency to actually make that happen.
+"Read for 30 minutes" belongs in a habit tracker — you'll do it again tomorrow, and the day after, and the tracker helps you build consistency.
+If you're setting one up for the first time, see how to use a habit tracker.
+For habit ideas, see what habits to track.

 The simple rule: If you only need to do something once, use a to-do list.
 If you want to do it regularly, use a habit tracker.